WELCOME!

 Take a look around.
 We feature writing from veteran as well as upcoming writers.

-Our goal is to bring compelling, meaningful, insightful fiction and poetry to you every month.
+Our goal is to bring compelling, meaningful, insightful fiction and poetry to you on a regular basis.
 Something you can ponder and gnaw on.
 Something to bring light, or at least, growth and understanding to our readers on a regular basis.
 No frivolous pieces here.
 Your time is too valuable.
 We're serious about our words, and are selective in what we present to you, sifting through the mountains of words to pull out the diamonds.

 We bring you our best.
 And if you're a writer, send us your best.